 The current process for filing a homeowners claim includes phone calls, text messages, emails, and in-person conversations.
 There was no one place to house all the information I’d received, to track where I was in the process, or to help me remember what the next steps were.

-Filing a home insurance claim is stressful.
+Filing a claim is stressful.
 If you’re doing so, it means something traumatic has happened to your home.
 The process to alleviate a difficulty should not be even more difficult!

-Software could make insurance claims less awful!
+Custom software could make this entire process less awful!
 Creating an online tool to store all the photos and documents, provide status information, and allow for better communication would be a massive win — and could alleviate stress from a homeowner who is already swimming in it.